gbl08ma/utilities/README.md

 The calculator lock function will guide you through the process of setting a password, the first time you use it.
 You can contact gbl08ma if for some reason you wish to disable this function (be prepared to follow instructions in a very exact way).

-The CPU clock adjustment tool only becomes available when the "Show advanced tools" setting is enabled.
+The CPU clock adjustment tool and the Add-In Manager only become available when the "Show advanced tools" setting is enabled.

 The Add-In manager is unstable because of technical limitations, and may cause system errors.
 If you see a System Error, you should try pressing Menu and then 1 to try to dismiss it, or you can press EXIT to reboot the calculator.
 99% of the times no data is lost or serious damage is done in the event of System Errors.